IN THIS ARTICLE

 Your child should not use this medication if he or she is allergic to mecasermin, or if the child has cancer or has finished growing and his or her bone growth plates are closed.
 Mecasermin is not for use in children who have growth hormone deficiency, malnutrition, underactive thyroid, or those who are taking long-term steroid medications.

-How should I use mecasermin (Increlex)?
+How is mecasermin given (Increlex)?

 Do not give this medication as an IV injection directly into a vein.